mgorav/data-health-service/README.md

 #### Contributor
    This is responsible for capturing information affecting final report.
 An example of _**Contributor**_ is an ETL pipeline.
 #### Report
-    This resposible node in the graph.
-A typical example, can be cube or batch report etc.
+   This is a final node in the graph.
+A typical example, can be a cube or batch report etc.

 ## Data Heath Entities UML Class Diagram